- B.A. 1883

 - First African American to graduate from the College of the University of Pennsylvania

 William Adger, born in Philadelphia in 1856, was the son of Robert Adger and Mary Morong Adger.
-Robert Adger had been born and raised as a slave in South Carolina.
+Robert Adger was a former enslaved man born in South Carolina.

 According to the United States censuses from 1850 to 1880, when Robert and Mary Adger arrived in Pennsylvania in about 1848 they already had eight children; another five, including William as the second youngest, would be born in Philadelphia.
 In 1850, Robert and Mary were in Philadelphia with nine children and two of Mary Morong Adgers’ relatives, two women ages 59 and 22, also from South Carolina; no real estate was listed for Robert Adger, but he was working as a baker.
 Just ten years later, the 1860 census shows that Robert Adger kept a china store and had real estate valued at five thousand dollars as well as personal property worth about half that.
 The 1870 and 1880 censuses listed him as a furniture dealer; in 1870 his wealth was estimated at twelve thousand dollars of real estate and six thousand dollars of personal property.
 Clearly, Robert Adger managed to leave slavery behind and to build a successful life for himself and his family in Philadelphia.